Harsha-Digari/Assignment---Advanced-Regression/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- Surprise Housing has decided to enter the Australian market.
+The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
+- The company is looking at prospective properties to buy to enter the market
+- This model will then be used by the management to understand how exactly the prices vary with the variables.
+They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Data Preparation: Preparation of Data into more meaning full and Understanding Data
+- Model Building : Build Advanced Regression Model to estimates the factors of House Price
+- Model Evaluation : Check the Model built on the test data set

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Pandas
+- Matplotlib
+- Seaborn
+- sklearn
+- statsmodels

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was madeby .....
+Harsha Vardhan Digari
-- References if any...
+- As a part of Advance programme in Machine Learning by UpGrad and IIITB
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on Advanced Regression Model Buidling

 ## Contact